 Generic Name: quinapril

 Pill imprint PD 527 5 has been identified as Accupril 5 mg.

-Accupril is used in the treatment of diabetic kidney disease; high blood pressure; left ventricular dysfunction; heart failure and belongs to the drug class angiotensin converting enzyme inhibitors.
+Accupril is used in the treatment of left ventricular dysfunction; high blood pressure; heart failure; diabetic kidney disease and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Accupril 5 mg is not a controlled substance under the Controlled Substance Act (CSA).